YeoLab/singlecell_pnm/README.md

     1. This gives the "age" of the gene, relative to the origin of life
 6. Intersect with genes associated with the cell cycle from Gene Ontology
 7. Cell surface markers [from ???????????????]

+## 0.4 Filter out non-alternative splicing events and create a *flotilla* `Study`

+# 1. Figure 1

+## 1.0 Figure 1, part 1

+## 1.1 Supplementary Figure 1

+## 1.2 Figure 1, part 2

+# 2. Figure 2

+## 2.0 Figure 2, part 1

+1. Get splicing events with at least 20 single cell observations per celltype
+2. Estimate per-cellytpe modality for each splicing event using [`modish`](https://github.com/olgabot/modish)

+## 2.1 Supplementary Figure 2

+## 2.2 Figure 2, part 2

+1. Investigate enrichment of properties from (0.2.\*) in each modality

+## 2.3 Figure 2, part 3

+1. Subset the bed files created in 0.2.5 to get each (phenotype, modality) subset
+2. Submit a compute job to find enrichment of intron motifs in (phenotype, modality) vs (phenotype, other modalities) using [HOMER](http://homer.salk.edu/homer/index.html)

+## 2.4 Figure 2, part 4

+1. Change in modalities between celltypes
+1. Venn diagrams of modalities
+2. Heatmap/checkerboard of how modalities change from one celltype to the next

+## 2.5 Figure 2, part 5

+1. Gene Ontology (GO) enrichment of modaliites
+    1. (phenotype, modality) vs (phenotype, other modalities)
+    2. (phenotype, modality) vs (other phenotype, modality)
+    3. (modality in any phenotype) vs (other modality in any phenotype)

+##